1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Back to top of page

-A. Tuition at ICMT is all-inclusive.
-This means that the tuition for the Bachelors, Masters, Doctoral Degree programs, your Ministerial Ordination Course and Practitioner's Diploma, as well as the cost of all required text books is INCLUDED in your single tuition price.
-One of the most common questions we receive is "Is the tuition listed on the web site what I will pay for each Degree Program?"
-The answer is no. The tuition listed on our web site and promotional materials includes the cost for all degree programs and certifications combined.
+One of the most common questions we receive is "Is the tuition listed on the web site for the Full 3-Degree Program what I will pay for each of the three degree programs?"
+The answer is no. The tuition listed on our web site and promotional materials for the three-degree program includes the tuition cost for all degree programs and certifications combined.

 Back to top of page